geeper-io/llm-operator/README.md

 **📚 [Full Deployment Guide](docs/QUICKSTART_DEPLOYMENT.md)**

 **That's it!** Your AI stack is now running with:
-- Ollama serving your models
+- Ollama or vLLM serving your models
 - OpenWebUI providing a web chat interface
 - Tabby offering AI code completion
 - Automatic networking and monitoring